ablakerose/bookQuotes_app/bookQuotes_app_frontend/notes.md

 Use fetch with 'GET', 'POST', 'PATCH' & 'DELETE' HTTP methods Create a JavaScript object with ES6 class syntax Instantiate JavaScript objects and call methods on them.

+If I get notice "port in use"
+Run
+lsof -i :3000
+// this shows process id of whatever is running on that port kill -9 1720
+// run that with whatever port is running